 This is why we have developed a platform of simple but necessary electoral reforms and are calling for a Digital Bill of Rights to protect the right to privacy of individuals all over the world.

 We are committed to transparency in our leadership and sources of support.
 Byline Festival provided necessary funding to launch this project.
 From there, we expect most support to come from individual supporters.
-We will make make public any contributions over £500.
+We will make make public any contributions over £500 unless there is a legitimate concern for safety and/or privacy.
 To date, the following organisations and individuals have contributed more than £500 to our organisation: ByLine Festival, P. Forsyth, UK-EU Open Policy Limited (Best for Britain), M. Johnson, and the Laura Kinsella Foundation.

 We think it’s important to be transparent about how we’re reaching people through online advertising.
 If you see one of our ads it is because Facebook or Twitter thinks that you are interested in: Remain, Leave, news, EU Referendum, Boris Johnson, Delete Facebook, Chris Wylie, Brexit Whistleblower, Shahmir Sanni, Theresa May, democracy, policy Studies, political science, public policy, activism, civil service, electoral reform, equal opportunity, feminism and equality, government, local government, policy, the public sector, social equality, social movements, voting, a similar organisation to Fair Vote, and/or you’ve been engaging with Brexit related news online.